ahonor25/VRScience/docs/index.md

 <h4>Oculus Quest 1 & 2 Users</h4>

 You will need special software called SideQuest to install our game.
 You can find the software freely avalable to the public [here](https://sidequestvr.com/setup-howto).
 Make sure to follow the directions on that page, and then come back here to finish.
 After you are done, you want to find the icon that looks like a box with an arrow.
 You can find a screenshot of it [here](https://tinyimg.io/i/iNkp17V.png) to help.
 Make sure your headset is connected to your computer, and a green dot appears in the top right, and it says connected.
-After you click the box with an arrow, find the file named ```VR Science Alpha Version (version number)```, select it, then wait until SideQuest says it's done, this shouldn't take very long.
+After you click the box with an arrow, find the file named ```VR Science Alpha Version (version number).apk```, select it, then wait until SideQuest says it's done, this shouldn't take very long.
 After you did that, put on your headset, and find the app/game icon in VR which should look like a bunch of boxes.
 A window should appear, and in the top right of the window, find a dropdown.
 Scroll down with your controller, and select "Unknown Sources".
 Then, find VRScience or BioplasticsVR (depends on what version you have, newer ones should be called VRScience).
 After finding it, click on it, and wait for the game to load.
-Yay, now you can play VRScience, the controls are very easy, and shouldn't be to hard to find.
+Yay, now you can play VRScience, the controls are located below.

 <h4>Oculus Rift & Rift S Users</h4>